 As of December 31, 2009, the general partner was entitled to a percentage of all quarterly distributions equal to its general partner interest of approximately 1.1% and limited partner interest of 1%.
 The general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner interest.
 The general partner's interest may be reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us to maintain its current general partner interest.
 As a result of our issuance of common units, or units convertible into common units, since our initial public offering that have diluted the general partner's interest in us, the general partner's interest in us is currently approximately 1.1%.
-In February 2008, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of 50% of the outstanding subordinated units, and after the conversion, DCP Midstream, LLC held 3,571,429 subordinated units.
-On February 17, 2009, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of the remaining 3,571,429 outstanding subordinated units held by DCP Midstream, LLC held 3,571,429 subordinated units.
-On February 17, 2009, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of the remaining 3,571,429 outstanding subordinated units held by DCP Midstream, LLC held on the early conversion of the remaining 3,571,429 outstanding subordinated units held by DCP Midstream, LLC held to make a capital contribution in order to maintain its general partner interest.
-Our general partner will be entitled to make a capital contribution in order to maintain its general partner interest in the form of the contribution to us of common units based on the current market value of the contributed common units.
-Further, our general partner may participate in
+In February 2008, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of 50% of the outstanding subordinated units held by DCP Midstream, LLC into common units on a one-for-one basis.
+Before the conversion, DCP Midstream, LLC held 7,142,857 subordinated units, and after the conversion, DCP Midstream, LLC held 3,571,429 subordinated units.
+On February 17, 2009, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of the remaining 3,571,429 outstanding subordinated units held by DCP Midstream, LLC into common units on a one-for-one basis.
+Our general partner's interest, and the percentage of our cash distributions to which it is entitled, will be proportionately and further reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us in order to maintain its general partner interest.
+Our general partner will be entitled to make a capital contribution in order to maintain its general partner interest in the form of the contribution to us of common units based on the current market value of the contributed commo